|

 Text: McClure pp. 231-233

 Notes: This leaf was remounted and reframed in a black metal frame in 2001.
 See their MNCAT online catalog entry for a few more details, searching for title "Hound of the Baskervilles manuscript leaves".
-One of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
-(Last updated: 5/1/09)
+Donated in 1983, it is one of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
+(Last updated: 5/4/19)

 Starts: to be of such intense interest to us.
 The fellow had evidently made